 When we left Ubud 2 years ago, anyone who read the last of my Ubud blog posts would assume I would never return.
 In fact, when I left, I too assumed I would never return.
-But, when the chef at Locavore Bali invited us for lunch, I suddenly found an excuse to return to Ubud.
+But, when the chef at Locavore Ubud invited us for lunch, I suddenly found an excuse to return to Ubud.
 I’m glad I did.
+Because Locavore Bali is unlike the Ubud I knew before.

 Why We Returned to Ubud